ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 There are two supported values, `"variables"` and `"legacy"`.

-* variables mode: reads the global variables that were supported in v22 and converts them to the parameter maps used in v23, *only if there is an equivalent parameter for a variable*.
+* variables mode: reads the global variables that were supported in v22 and converts them to the parameter maps used in v23, *only if there is an equivalent parameter for a variable* (most variables are supported).
 This mode:
   * is a reliable mechanism and is safe to use long-term (although you may wish to update your themes anyway, to get the benefits of the new configuration system like better validation)
   * does not support [variables removed with no equivalent parameter](#variables-removed-with-no-equivalent-parameter) - if you were using one of these variables, you will need to write new CSS selectors to achieve the same effect.
-Generally, the reason why we have removed some variables is that it is very easy to write CSS to achieve the same effect.
+Generally, the reason why we have removed some variables is that it is simple to write CSS to achieve the same effect.
   * does not modify your CSS selectors.
 If you are using any of the [renamed CSS classes](#renamed-CSS-classes) you will need to update your CSS selectors
 * legacy mode: attempts to make themes written for v22 and earlier work in v23.
 This mode:
-  * is intended to be used as a temporary solution for graceful migration to v23 for apps with many or complex themes, allowing these apps to update to v23 immediately, and then gradually migrate their themes at a later date
+  * is intended to be used as a temporary solution for graceful migration to v23 for apps with many or complex themes, allowing these apps to update to v23 immediately and then gradually migrate their themes at a later date
   * generates new CSS and uses Sass `@extend` directives to alias old names to new names
   * is a "best effort" solution - it will support the majority of use cases for the majority of apps, but you may need to tweak the result by adding new CSS rules to cover edge cases where the automated conversion did not work perfectly